Foreign Policy Priorities

 Donald Trump

-Trump regularly takes aim at a global trading system that he argues is rigged against U.S. interests and responsible for large trade deficits, declining U.S. manufacturing, and the offshoring of American jobs.
-He oversaw hundreds of billions worth of new tariffs in his first term and promises to implement more if reelected.
+Trump argues that the global trading system is rigged against U.S. interests and responsible for large trade deficits, declining U.S. manufacturing, and the offshoring of American jobs.
+The 2024 party platform promises to return the United States to the “manufacturing superpower of the world” through “rebalancing trade” towards domestic production.

 More on Trade